Blimpie: 1990–present

 With the opening of new outlets in the US slowing and with overseas growth occurring at a slow pace (there were only 61 overseas locations in 15 countries by 2001), Blimpie launched a new diversification effort in the late 1990s.
 The first such initiative came late in 1997 when the company acquired a 75 percent stake in Maui Tacos, a fast-food chain with six units in Hawaii.
 This concept featured traditional quick-service Mexican food, such as burritos, tacos, and quesadillas, but with a Hawaiian twist, such as meat marinated in pineapple, lime, and other Hawaiian flavorings.
 Under Blimpie's majority ownership, Maui Tacos was soon introduced to the mainland, and by 2001 there were 15 units in nine states and the District of Columbia.

 After almost two years of in-house development, Blimpie launched Pasta Central in 1999.
 Unlike Maui Tacos, Pasta Central was not a standalone concept but was created as a co-branding vehicle, coupled with Blimpie Subs & Salads.
 Co-branding emerged as a growth vehicle in the late 1990s and involved the placement of two (or more) restaurant brands within a single unit.

 However, net income fell steadily throughout the second half of the 1990s.
 A main factor in this decline was that the subfranchiser rights to the Blimpie Subs chain had largely been sold by the mid-1990s, thus bringing a halt to what had been a steady stream of income, and by the turn of the 2000s, Blimpie International was struggling.
 As Blimpie's struggles continued, investors showed little interest in the company, and the price of the company's stock sagged.
 Seeing little benefit in being a publicly traded firm, Blimpie joined the growing ranks of restaurant companies fleeing the public market.
 In October 2001 a private investor group led by Jeffrey K. Endervelt, owner of the 44-unit Blimpie of California subfranchise, agreed to buy Blimpie International for $25.7 million.
 The transaction was completed in January 2002, whereupon Endervelt took over as chairman, president, and chief executive officer, and Conza, a partner in the investor group, remained in an advisory capacity.
 In 2006, Kahala Corp. acquired Blimpie, and it became the tenth brand franchised by the franchisor.

+Around 2009 (also around the time they changed their logo) the brand came to Kuwait.
+However, by 2020 most of the locations had shut down, but there's still a location at the Kuwait International Airport.

-By 2011 the number of Blimpie locations had fallen to 739 stores, and revenue was down to just over $110 million.
+By 2011, the number of Blimpie locations had fallen to 739 stores, and revenue was down to just over $110 million.

 In 2016, MTY Food Group Inc. struck a deal valued at more than $300-million (U.S.) to acquire Arizona-based Kahala Brands Ltd. and its 2,900 locations in 25 countries.

+As of 2023, there were 2 Blimpie restaurants in Singapore, one in KINEX and one in 313Somerset.
+However, these shut down in May 2023.